usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 Ahh...there it is again the familiar "furrr..."!

-> &#128270; The used OpenAPI specification is available for detailed analysis via [API definition for the Pet Store](https://github.com/swagger-api/swagger-petstore/blob/master/src/main/resources/openapi.yaml) from the swagger-api project.
+> &#128270; The used OpenAPI specification is available for detailed analysis via the [API definition for the swagger petstore](https://github.com/swagger-api/swagger-petstore/blob/master/src/main/resources/openapi.yaml) from the swagger-api project.

 What about our first invalid API call, this was blocked because of the missing security header so let's confirm it is also blocked when that header is sent: